A company called Plastiq enables consumers to make payments with their credit cards that might not otherwise be accepted by the recipient.

 To get around this, Plastiq allows you to pay them first with the credit card of your choice, at which point they pay the loan servicer or mortgage lender via check or electronic bank transfer.

 These latter two forms of payment are generally acceptable, so Plastiq is able to make the mortgage payments on your behalf once you’ve paid them.

-The company accepts MasterCard, Visa, and American Express, but Discover seems to be left out.
+The company accepts MasterCard and American Express, but Visa and Discover seem to be left out.

 If for some reason your payment doesn’t arrive in time, but was submitted before the recipient’s deadline, Plastiq will cover any late fees incurred.

 They say payments are generally treated as standard purchases, not cash advances, but it’s always good to test this first (with a small amount) or ask your card issuer to lower your cash advance limit to zero or as close to it as possible.

 In exchange for this service, they charge a 2.5% fee.
 So for every $1,000 in payment made via Plastiq, you must pay $25.

 Why Would You Pay a Fee to Pay Your Mortgage?

 - While some might be looking to do this simply to stay current on their mortgage

 - Most are probably doing it to earn credit card points and miles